Prof. Dr. Filipe Cabreiro

 5. Desirable skills and qualifications:

-- Completed Masters degree in life sciences, microbiology, computational or related fields.
-A background in physiology, metabolism or ageing is a plus.
+Professional Qualifications: Completed Masters degree in life sciences, Biology, microbiology, biochemistry, computational or related fields.
+A background in physiology, metabolism or aging is a plus.

 Personal skills: